-As investors, we hold our investee companies to high standards when it comes to diversity and inclusion policies and practices, and we have seen first-hand how companies can reap the benefits of strong performance in this area through bringing together a wider set of ideas, perspectives and risks.
+As investors, we also hold our investee companies to high standards when it comes to diversity, equity and inclusion (DE&I) policies and practices, and we have seen first-hand how companies can reap the benefits of strong performance in this area through bringing together a wider set of ideas, perspectives and risks.

 Our Hiring Practices

 We continue to work to build a more diverse workforce.
 We seek to achieve this through:

 • diverse interview panels, and diversity and inclusion questions in interview guides

 • final candidate slates for all open positions including female and/or ethnically/racially diverse individuals

 • a selective leadership development program, sponsored by our executive management committee, for high-performing diverse future leaders, and mentoring from the senior leadership team for diverse high-potential employees